 So far, there have been two Africa-EU Summits at the Head of State level, but they are envisaged to be held every 3 years.
-In between, Africa-EU ministerial troikas are normally held twice a year.3 The European Commission and the African Union Commission hold annual College-to-College (C2C) meetings.
+In between, Africa-EU ministerial troikas are normally held twice a year.1 The European Commission and the African Union Commission hold annual College-to-College (C2C) meetings.
 Commissioners with similar portfolios also meet regularly.
 Twice a year, there are meetings with the Joint Africa-EU Task Force, where staff from both commissions review the JAES cooperation process at a more technical level.
-In March 2009, the Joint Task Force met in an enlarged format for the first time, involving AU and EU Presidencies, co-Chairs of Joint Expert Groups, observers from the Pan-African and European Parliaments and from civil society (Joint Africa EU Task Force 2009a; 2009b).
+In March 2009, the Joint Task Force met in an enlarged format for the first time, involving AU and EU Presidencies, co-Chairs of Joint Expert

-3 On the EU side, the Troika consists of the current and incoming EU Presidency, the Commission and the Council Secretariat.
+1 On the EU side, the Troika consists of the current and incoming EU Presidency, the Commission and the Council Secretariat.
 On the African side, the Troika consists of the current and outgoing AU presidencies and the Commission, expanded to include chef de file countries at the expert and senior official level (Joint Africa EU Strategy, point 100).